sirech/talk-cd-myths-and-realities/presentation.md

 # The code for the path to production is as important as the regular code

----

-class: center middle
+???

-# Own your pipelines
+- own your pipelines

 ---